 - Document all contacts: Make notes on everyone you speak with.
 Ask for names, department names and phone extensions, and record the date you speak with each person.

 - Understand the process: Each creditor may have a different process for handling a fraud claim.
 Make sure you understand exactly what is expected from you, and then ask what you can expect from the creditor.
 At the conclusion of an investigation, ask the creditor for a document that states you are not responsible for the debt.

 - Follow up: Make sure everything a creditor/credit reporting agency has requested is received.
 It is always a good idea to place a follow-up call or send a letter for confirmation.

 - Review credit reports regularly: Obtain another credit report several months after you believe everything is cleared up.
 If a new fraudulent account is discovered, you will know how to handle it.
 If your credit report is back to normal, you can feel confident that all issues were resolved as you expected.
-It’s a good idea to check your credit report again in six months and then one year later.

 - Do not throw away files: Keep all notes and correspondence related to the fraud incident in an accessible file in case they are needed in the future.

 What Credit Reporting Agencies Do to Prevent Fraud

 Experian® and the other two credit reporting agencies take steps to protect your credit information.
 These fraud prevention practices include:

 - Dropping several digits from each of your credit account numbers and your Social Security number on your personal credit report.

 - Offering fraud prevention products to ensure the integrity of the credit database and to protect consumers and creditors